 Healy Hall, Gothic Revival university building at Georgetown University, Washington D.C.

-Construction of Healy Hall began in 1877 under architects John L. Smithmeyer and Paul J. Pelz, who later designed the Library of Congress Thomas Jefferson Building.
+Construction started in 1877 under architects John L. Smithmeyer and Paul J. Pelz, who went on to design the Library of Congress Thomas Jefferson Building.
+The completion marked a turning point for the institution, which evolved from a small college to a nationally recognized university.

 Location: Washington, D.C.